 Step 3 – Get An Ethernet Switch

 What we need next, is called an Ethernet switch.
 Don’t worry, this is extremely simple to use.
 Basically, you will plug one live ethernet cable from your modem, into the first port of your switch.
 This will supply internet access to all the other ports on the switch.
 This will allow us to take cables to multiple rooms.

-Depending on how many ports you decided up above, will heslp determine which switch you will need.
+Depending on how many ports you decided you need up above, this will help determine which switch you will need.
 If you only need internet access to a single device, no switch is needed, just plug one an ethernet cable into the first port on the back of the modem, and the other end into your computer or device.

-Here are links to good quality switches that will work perfect for this:
+Here are links to good quality switches that will work perfectly for this: